-The Dublin Belfast Economic Corridor Partnership was progressed by the Chief Executives of the eight local authorities along the corridor, and representatives from UU and DCU, supported by a secretariat and group of Directors.
-Governance structures were formalised, including the establishment of a Political Advisors Group, with three nominations from each of the eight local authorities.
-Dublin City Councils representatives on the Political Advisory Group are Lord Mayor Caroline Conroy, Cllr Tom Brabazon and Cllr Mary Freehill.
-The Political Advisory Group, chaired by Cllr Peter Byrne has met twice to date in Nov 2021 and in Oct 2022.
-The third meeting of the Political Advisory Group will be held on Friday 27th January 2023.
-The work of the Political Advisory Group receives secretariat support from Newry Mourne & Down District Council, as does the Chief Executives and Director's group.
+The Dublin Belfast Economic Corridor Partnership was initially progressed by the Chief Executives of the eight local authorities along the corridor, and representatives of the two universities from UU and DCU.
+Governance structures were formalised, including the establishment of a Chief Executive Group, a Director's group and a Political Advisors Group.
+Dublin City Councils three representatives on the Political Advisory Group are Lord Mayor Daithí de Róiste, Cllr Tom Brabazon and Cllr Alison Gilliland.
+The next meeting of the Political Advisory Group, chaired by Cllr Peter Byrne is scheduled for 28th September and will be held in DCU.
+The latest meeting of the Director's group was held on 7th September in Dundalk, updates were provided on Peace Plus, Skills Research, Communication and Engagement and a feasibility study on Innovation Hubs and Connected Circular Economy and a partnership agreement.

+Amanda Byrne was appointed in June 2023 as the DBEC Programme Manager.
+Amanda is supported in this work by the Programme Officer who was appointed in August.
+The work of the Political Advisory Group also receives secretariat support from Newry Mourne & Down District Council, as does the Chief Executives and Director's group.